gmc-code/PC-algorithms1/docs/maths_python/newtons_method.rst

 | The f function calculates the value of x\ :sup:`3` - 2 for a given value of x.
 | The df function calculates the derivative of f, which is 3x\ :sup:`2`.
-| The code then calls the newton function with f set to the f lambda function, df set to the df lambda function, x0 set to an initial guess of 1.5, max_iter set to 100, and tolerance set to 1e-6.
+| The code then calls the newton function with f set to the f lambda function, df set to the df lambda function, x0 set to an initial guess of 1.5, max_iter set to 100, and tolerance, tol, set to 1e-6.

 | The output value of 1.2599210498953948 is an approximate root of the function y = x\ :sup:`3` - 2 found using Newton's method with an initial guess of 1.5, a maximum of 100 iterations, and a tolerance of 1e-6.